signalfx/gateway/README.md

 call.

-StatsDelay being set to 1s means every 1s we'll emit metrics out all forwarders about the running metric proxy.
+StatsDelay being set to 1s means every 1s we'll emit metrics out all forwarders about the running Gateway.
 These metrics are emitted with a host dimension that will be set to the value of the ServerName set in the config file or to the hostname of the machine by default.